Presbyterian Giving Catalog champions International Women’s Day by empowering women and girls in the country’s most vulnerable communities

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

-Categories: Hunger & Poverty, Mission Engagement & Support, Women’s Ministries
+Categories: Hunger & Poverty, Ministry Engagement & Support 2, Women’s Ministries

 Tags: covid-19, Eileen Schuhmann, gender-based violence, hope restoration south sudan, international women's day, mission engagement & support, nyapan gai, presbyterian giving catalog, presbyterian hunger program, Valery Nodem

 Ministries: Mission Engagement and Support, Gender, Racial and Intercultural Justice, Presbyterian Hunger Program